zotonic/zotonic/doc/dev/releasenotes/rel_0.6.0.rst

    Erlang code.

 mod_translation
-   Check if the user has a preferred language (in the user's persistent data).
+   Check if the user has a preferred language (in the user’s persistent data).
 If not then check the accept-language header (if any) against the available languages.